Seattle will invest $30 million in strategies recommended by panel for communities of color

 The panel’s recommendations call for 18 kinds of investments, with $7.5 million reserved for business programs, $7.5 million for education programs, $6.2 million for health programs and $8.8 million for housing programs.

 The programs slated for funding range from small-business grants to health care internships and homeownership subsidies.
 Now that the spending has been approved by the council, city departments will issue a stream of requests for proposals and select organizations to receive the dollars.
-The hope is to disburse the money by the end of 2021.
+The intention is to begin disbursing the money this year.

 Durkan initially proposed $100 million for the panel’s recommendations; the council last year shifted $70 million to other investments in communities of color, including $30 million for projects that residents are supposed to vote on in 2022 via a new “participatory budgeting” system.